Introduction to Tkinter Scrollbar

 scrollbar1 = Scrollbar(master1, bg="green")

 scrollbar1.pack( side = RIGHT, fill = Y )

 pavanlist1 = Listbox(master1, yscrollcommand = scrollbar1.set )

 pavanlist1.insert(END, "Line Numbers are " + str(pavanline1) + " now in online ")

 C11 = Checkbutton(top1,text="Line Number : " + str(pavanline1),variable = CheckVar11)

 pavanlist1.pack( side = LEFT, fill = BOTH )

 scrollbar1.config( command = pavanlist1.yview )

 This is a guide to Tkinter Scrollbar.
-Here we discuss a brief overview on Tkinter Scrollbar Widget, attributes, and examples to demonstrate the working of Tkinter Scrollbar.
+Here we discuss a brief overview of the Tkinter Scrollbar Widget, attributes, and examples to demonstrate the Tkinter Scrollbar’s working.
 You can also go through our other suggested articles to learn more –